ESIPFed/data-help-desk/docs/content/working_with_data.md

             and collaboration among research team members.
 1. **Resources and Tools:**
-    - Several resources are available to assist researchers in creating DMPs:
+    - Several resources are available to assist researchers in creating DMPs
     -  **DMPTool and DMPonline:** These are common tools that provide templates and guidance for writing data management plans.
         -   **Data Help Desks:** Experts at Data Help Desks can provide guidance and answer questions about creating DMPs.
 They can offer advice on what to